-As an area expert, I can help educate you on the different neighborhoods, schools, and other local community amenities that suit your lifestyle.
+As an area expert, I can help you explore different neighborhoods, schools, and other local community amenities that suit your lifestyle.

 The Home Buying Process